We are bringing you some insights into commonly asked questions in payroll as part of our Payroll Peeks 👀 series

 If contacting ACAS directly regarding this, you’ll need to speak with a specialist team advisor rather than their general helpdesk.

-Statutory Maternity Leave - FAQs
+Statutory Maternity Leave & Pay

-Who is entitled to maternity leave
+Who is entitled to Maternity Leave?

-Who is entitled to maternity leave
+Who is entitled to Maternity Leave?

-Who is entitled to Statutory Maternity Pay
+Who is entitled to Statutory Maternity Pay?

-Who is entitled to Statutory Maternity Pay
+Who is entitled to Statutory Maternity Pay?

 An employee will be entitled to full maternity pay if they meet all of the following conditions: